frenetic-lang/tutorials/OxMonitor/index.md

   ...
 ~~~

-You need to fill in the patterns `match_http_requests` and
+Fill in the patterns `match_http_requests` and `match_http_responses`,
-`match_http_responses`, which you have already calculated in order to install
+which you have already calculated in order to install the rules using
-the rules using `send_flow_mod`.
+`send_flow_mod`.

-Finally, you need a `stats_reply` function that will handle the stats
+Finally, we need a `stats_reply` function that handles the stats
-responses from the switch and calculate the sum of the two
+responses from the switch and calculates the sum of the two
 counters.
-We've provided one below:
+The following code implements such a handler:

 ~~~ ocaml
 let num_http_request_packets = ref 0L